AgoraDoc/dita-guide-reuse/README.md

 Apply conditions for content applicable to a specific product or platform.

-The markdown syntax does not support marking conditions, you need to write DITA tags for content to be marked and filtered.
+Conditions are set as an attribute, but the markdown syntax does not support attributes, you need to write XML tags for content to be marked and filtered.

+> Only use the `props` attribute for conditons.

 Example: